trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 ---------------

 Hover over this icon (not pictured) to view the current charge status of the battery.
-When the charge reaches 15% or below, the low battery icon will flash intermittently and will change to a low battery icon when there is less than 5% charge left.
+When the charge reaches **15%** or below, the low battery icon flashes intermittently.
+At **5%** charge remaining, a low battery icon displays and a warning noise plays.

 .. _Desktop Bar: